key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/Readme.md

 - To run *clicReconstruction* with EDM4hep format, use the steering file found in the `examples` folder of k4MarlinWrapper:
 `k4MarlinWrapper/examples/clicRec_e4h_input.py` (this also gets installed to `$K4MARLINWRAPPER/examples` in Key4hep releases)
-  + Change the line where `evtsvc.input` is defined to point to the location of your input file.
+  + Change the line where `IOSvc.Input` is defined to point to the location of your input file.
   + At the bottom of the file, in the `ApplicationMgr` parameters, change `EvtMax   = 3,` to the number of events to run.

 This can be run in the following way.